ctfrancia/cc/README.md

 ### Extra Credit

-- Use Ionic 4 (extra extra credit: Ionic)
+- Use Ionic 4 (extra extra credit: Cordova for native plugins)
 - Use Koa as a backend framework, we use this framework for micro services
 - Write tests (with any framework, however, we use Jest)
-- Data persistence either with a JSON file, local storage, SQLite
+- Data persistence either with a JSON file, local storage, or SQLite